 Day 4: Sail the Pakleni Islands Archipelago

-Day 5: Ferry from Hvar to Korčula, Cycling & Wine Tasting Tour in Lumbarda
+Day 5: Ferry to Korčula, Cycling & Wine Tasting Tour in Lumbarda

-Onwards to Korčula!
-Once on the island, you'll transfer to your hotel in Korčula Town to settle in, drop off your luggage, and meet your guide to join a wine tasting cycling tour across the island.
-Pick up your bike and with your guide, you'll head to the Lumbarda region on the southeastern tip of the island.
-You will cycle through fields, villages, and wineries, covering asphalt, gravel, and dirt roads with vistas opening up to the Adriatic Sea as well as to the impressive Mt.
-Ilija on the nearby Pelješac peninsula.
+Onward to Korčula!
+Once on the island, you'll transfer to your hotel in Korčula Town to settle in, drop off your luggage, and meet your guide to join a wine-tasting cycling tour across the island.
+Pick up your bike, and with your guide, you'll head to the Lumbarda region on the southeastern tip of the island.
+You will cycle through fields, villages, and wineries, covering asphalt, gravel, and dirt roads with vistas opening up to the Adriatic Sea as well as to the impressive Mount Ilija on the nearby Pelješac peninsula.

-This gentle route explores the ancient and historical sites of the eastern side of the island as you work your way to the spread-out village of Lumbarda.
-Boasting beautiful beaches and centuries-old winemaking traditions, the village of Lumbarda is home to Grk, a white grape variety that will pair well with your lunch or dinner.
-Some of Croatia's best white wines are produced on Korčula and you won't be left wanting.
+This gentle route explores the ancient and historic sites of the eastern side of the island as you work your way to the spread-out village of Lumbarda.
+Boasting beautiful beaches and centuries-old winemaking traditions, the village of Lumbarda is home to grk, a white grape variety that will pair well with your lunch or dinner.
+Some of Croatia's best white wines are produced on Korčula, and you won't be left wanting.

 Spend some time relaxing on one of Lumbarda's beaches before returning to Korčula Town.
 You'll have the rest of the afternoon to discover this little island's numerous restaurants, taverns, shops, and bars as you roam the maze of gray stone houses, alleys, churches, and squares.